t1gu1/flutter-starter/README.md

 ## /helpers/

+Tips: The google excel way is sooo nice.
+Use that update_localizations script!

 **validator.dart** — contains some validation functions for our form fields.

 **update_localizations.dart** — command line dart app that generates the localization.g.dart file.